snowdrop/ocp-odo-build-install/README.md

 **Steps**

 - During the execution of the `odo create openjdk18 --git` command, the following resources will be created:
-  - buildconfig, is, deploymentConfig, service, route
+  - is, deploymentConfig, service, route
-- A s2i build will take place using as input source the GIT repo passed as parameter
+- Next A pod will be created, a supervisord added to be able to call the service requesting to compile and next to restart the microservice (= java -jar)
+- The code is git cloned (or pushed), then the s2i script resposnible to do the mvn compilation will take place.
-- When the build is finished, then a docker image of the Spring Boot application is deployed as ImageStream
+- When the compilation is finished, then the script `assemble-and-restart` is called by the supervisord
-- The DeploymentConfig is then triggered and a pod of the application will be created
+- The microservices is (re)started